adradr/uniswap-delta-neutral-hedge-hft/README.md

   - `status` (string): The status of the request.
   - `message` (string): A message describing the result of the request.
   - `engine` (string): Current state of the engine.

+  ## uniswap_hft.telegram_interface

+The Telegram Interface module contains the `TelegramAPIHandler` class which is used to interact with the trading bot via Telegram commands.
+It sends and receives messages to interact with the bot.

+### Class: `TelegramAPIHandler`

+#### Initialization

+The class is initialized with the following parameters:

+- `api_url` (str): The URL of the trading bot's API.
+- `debug_mode` (bool): A boolean value that determines whether the bot is in debug mode.

+The `debug_mode` if set to True bypasses actual API calls and returns debug messages.

+### Methods

+#### `get_jwt_token(self, username: str, password: str) -> Union[str, None]`

+This method is used to authenticate the user and get a JWT token.
+This method returns the JWT token if the authentication is successful, and None if it fails.

+#### `_execute_api_command(self, command: str, update: Update, context, method: str = "GET", json: dict = {}) -> None`

+This method is used to execute API commands.
+It requires the command to be executed, a Telegram update object, and the context.
+Optional parameters include the HTTP method (default is GET) and a JSON dictionary to be included in the request.

+#### `start(self, update: Update, context) -> None`

+This method starts the trading bot.

+#### `stop(self, update: Update, context) -> None`

+This method stops the trading bot.

+#### `stats(self, update: Update, context) -> None`

+This method returns the current statistics of the trading bot.

+#### `update_engine(self, update: Update, context) -> None`

+This method manually triggers an update of the trading bot.

+#### `update_params(self, update: Update, context) -> None`

+This method is used to update the parameters of the running engine.

+### Command Handlers

+Command handlers are added to listen for certain commands from the Telegram chat:

+- `start`: Starts the trading bot.
+- `stop`: Stops the trading bot.
+- `stats`: Fetches the current statistics of the trading bot.
+- `update_engine`: Manually triggers an update of the trading bot.
+- `update_params`: Updates the parameters of the running engine.

+Please note that all the commands when given in the chat need to be preceded by `/`.
+For example: `/start` to start the trading bot.